nejrastr/Terraform/README.md

 ### Task

-**NOTE:** Resources in private subnets connect to internet using public NAT gateway.
-When you provision a NAT gateway, you are charged for each hour that your NAT gateway is available and each Gigabyte of data that it processes.
-Because of this, Database will not be deployed in private subnet

 * Create `arm_vpc` VPC:
     * Use `192.168.1.0/24` CIDR
+    * Enable DNS hostnames in VPC
     * Split VPC into two equal sized subnets, `arm_subnet_private` and `arm_subnet_public`
     * Allow all incoming HTTP and HTTPS connections
     * Allow SSH connection from your device only
     * Allow all outgoing HTTP and HTTPS connections
     * All incoming and outgoing traffic in the security group should be allowed
 * Create ECS cluster `arm_ecs_cluster` where frontend and backend apps will be deployed as tasks:
-    * Cluster should use `t3.micro` EC2 instance
+    * Cluster should use `t3.micro` EC2 instances
+    * Autoscaling group should be configured to require 1 instance and allow max 2 instances
+    * EC2 instance autoscaling group should place nodes in `public` subnet
-    * EC2 instance should be in `private` or `public` subnet
+    * Single EC2 instance should be in `private` subnet
-    * Root block device should be encrypted
+    * Root block devices should be encrypted
-    * EC2 instance should be accessible using SSH protocol
+    * EC2 instances should be accessible using SSH protocol
-    * Autoscaling group should be configured to require 2 instances and allow max 2 instances
     * ECS cluster should have task definitions for Frontend and Database services
     * Frontend service needs to be placed in Public subnet
     * Database service needs to be placed in Private subnet